alemor10/MSGraphVue2Typescript/README.md

 ## Prerequisites
 Node.js installed on your development machine.
-Either a personal Microsoft account with a mailbox on Outlook.com, or a Microsoft work or school account.
+Either a personal Microsoft account with a mailbox on Outlook.com, or a Microsoft work or school account. create an env file with your environment variables and go to /src/lib/microsoftGraph/config.ts

 Project is written in typescript to understand what values are being passed and expected from the Microsoft Graph API.